palashsarkar18/treatment-program/README.md

 ## Demo
 Assuming that both server and client are running, follow these instructions to run the `example/program.json`.

-For Winows environment,
+**For Windows environment**,

-* open Powershell and first login to the server with the default username and password.
+open another Powershell tab and first login to the server with the default username and password.
 ```
 Invoke-WebRequest -Uri "http://localhost:5000/login" -Method Post -ContentType "application/json" -Body '{"username":"admin", "password":"admin123"}'
 ```